sarashamas/docs-calendar/docs/how_to_start.md

 </html>
 ~~~

 ## Step 3.
-Configuring Scheduler
+Configuring Event Calendar

-Next you can specify configuration properties you want the Scheduler component to have when initialized.
+Next you can specify configuration properties you want the Event Calendar component to have when initialized.

 ~~~jsx {}
 const calendar = new scheduler.Scheduler("#root", {